 We gave breastfeeding too much credit

-So yes, breastfeeding has been given too much credit.
+So yes, breastfeeding has been given too much credit as birth control.
 It’s amazing for everyone involved.
-While nursing efficiently reduces the likelihood of pregnancy, it’s not a magic birth control pill.
+While nursing efficiently reduces the likelihood of pregnancy, it’s not a reliable method of birth control.

 In the interest of your family and your peace of mind, please please do not consider nursing your foolproof birth control system.